smarkets/marge-bot/README.md

 1. Seeing where stuff "came from" in a rebase-based workflow
-2. Knowing that a commit has been tested, which is e.g. important for bisection so you canf easily and automatically `git bisect --skip` untested commits.
+2. Knowing that a commit has been tested, which is e.g. important for bisection so you can easily and automatically `git bisect --skip` untested commits.

 ## Impersonating approvers
 If you want a full audit trail, you will configure Gitlab